Republicanism in Barbados: 1996 commission

 The commission held public hearings in Barbados and overseas.
 The commission reported back on 15 December 1998, and submitted its report to the then Governor-General, Sir Clifford Husbands.
 The commission recommended that Barbados adopt further checks and balances along with a parliamentary republic system.
 In 1999 the Barbados Labour Party's manifesto proposed that the findings of the commission and its recommendation that Barbados become a republic receive the early attention of the Government.

 A Referendum Bill was introduced in Parliament and had its first reading on 10 October 2000.
-With the dissolution of Parliament just prior to the elections in 2003, the Referendum Bill was not carried over.
+With the dissolution of Parliament just prior to the elections in 2003, the Referendum Bill was not carried over into the new Parliament.

 2008 proposed referendum

 In February 2005 the Government of Barbados announced its intention to hold a referendum on the republic issue.
 It introduced a Referendum Bill that month.
 The Bill was passed into law as the Referendum Act in October 2005.
 The Act did not set a date for the referendum but instead specified that the "Referendum Day" could be proclaimed by the governor-general, being no more than 90 days and no less than 60 days from the date of proclamation.
-The act itself could not amend Barbados's constitution, because under section 49.1 a majority of two-thirds of Parliament is required to make any amendments.
+The Act itself did not and could not amend Barbados's constitution: under section 49.1 of the constitution a majority of two-thirds of Parliament is required to make any amendments.

 According to the Referendum Act 2005, the question to be asked was:

 Do you agree with the recommendation of the Constitution Review Commission that Barbados should become a parliamentary republic with the head of state of Barbados being a president who is a citizen of Barbados?

 Owen Arthur, as prime minister, stated publicly: "Heaven forbid, but if Her Majesty Queen Elizabeth were to die, if Prince Charles and Prince William were to die, I would have a fundamental difficulty swearing allegiance to King Harry."
 The comment came shortly after Prince Harry had attended a public function in fancy dress wearing a Nazi armband in January 2005.

 Mia Mottley, who was Deputy Prime Minister of Barbados, said: "We feel that it is the right thing to do to have a Barbadian head of state.
 We accept that there was a concern that the Government alone should not make that decision in this day and age and we are therefore committed to expressing our views to the public and having them pass judgment on it."

 The referendum on Barbados becoming a republic was planned to be held by August 2008, near to the time of the parliamentary elections.
 However, it was reported on 2 December 2007 that the vote was to be deferred to a later date.